spolcyn/go-west-young-man/notes.md

     * Can get address of struct using the & operator
 - You can natively set a value using exponential notation, e.g., 1e9 will set something to a billion
 - Go has arrays, and its length is part of its type so they can't be resized
+    * An array var "denotes the entire array", not a pointer to the first element; thus, array arguments are copied, not referenced.
+    * "Kind of like a struct but with indexed rather than named fields"
+- Slices
     * "Slices" are dynamically-sized, subsets of the elements of an array - you form it with a high and low bound on another array, e.g., var s []int = primes[1:4], which includes elements 1-3 of primes (the high bound is excluded, low bound is included)
     * Slices are only descriptions, they don't actually store any data -- changing slice elements changes underlying data, and other slices will have changes reflected in them
     * Slice literals create an array, then the slice that references it (e.g., []bool{true, true, false} creates then references an array of length 3 with that data)